philjo107/low-level-login-form/README.md

 # low-level-login-form
-A login from created using the Tkinter module
+A login form created using the Tkinter module
+Replace the placeholders in the check_login function with your actual authentication logic.